praveensonare/Interview-Preparation/Questions_To_Ask_After_Interview.md

 If you are looking for a bolder conversational point, give this a try:

-**--27.
-Is there anything about my background or resume that makes you question whether or not I am a good fit for this role?--**
+**27. Is there anything about my background or resume that makes you question whether or not I am a good fit for this role?**

 This question displays that you’re very interested in the job and committed to understanding your prospects as a candidate.
 Plus, it will allow you an opportunity to respond to any potential concerns.